Content created: 2000-05-24

 Yì 义 / 義 "Righteousness"

-This term is strongly associated with moral action.
-It represents the optimally efficacious and moral way to doing things.
+- This term is strongly associated with moral action.
+It represents the optimally efficacious but at the same time moral way to doing things.
 There is a flavor of public-spiritedness about it that leads to it sometimes being best rendered "justice."
 But it is also associated with faithfulness to contract and strongly associated with loyalty (zhōng 忠).

-The joint sense of morality and contract leads to this syllable being used as a prefix for adoptive kinship relations.
+- The joint sense of practicality, morality, and contract leads to this syllable being used as a prefix for adoptive kinship relations.
 For example, yìfù 义父 is an adopted father, yìnǚ 义女 an adopted daughter.
 The term jiéyì 结义 "to contract righteousness" means to become sworn siblings.

-(A similar character, yí 仪 / 儀, is used in compounds relating to ritual and etiquette.
-The tone is different, but the similarity of sound and the similar appearance of the two written characters may arguably represent an experienced link between righteousness and ritual, between righteousness and outer deportment.)
+- (A similar character, yí 仪 / 儀, is used in compounds relating to ritual and etiquette.
+It is second tone rather than fourth tone (yí rather than yì), but the similarity of sound and the similar appearance of the two written characters may arguably represent an experienced link between righteousness and ritual, between righteousness and outer deportment.)